quambene/quambene.github.io/src/about.md

 # About

-Working as Full Stack Developer.
-Interested in Rust, Machine Learning, and Computer Vision.
+Full Stack Developer with experience in backend and open-source development using Rust.
 [More](/skills.md) about my expertise.

 ## Contact